Makin Island Participates in Marine Corps 250th Birthday Demo

-A MV-22B Osprey participates in the Marine Corps 250th Birthday Amphibious Capabilities Demonstration.
+A CH-53E SuperStallion and two U.S. Navy warships participate in the Marine Corps 250th Birthday Amphibious Capabilities Demonstration.
 The 250th Amphibious Capabilities Demonstration at Camp Pendleton marks the Marine Corps’ 250th birthday and America’s Semiquincentennial.
 The live-fire event highlights the Navy-Marine Corps team’s ability to integrate across air, land, and sea, showcasing the Corps’ enduring role as America’s force-in-readiness.
-(U.S. Navy photo by Mass Communication 2nd Class Micah Malala)
+(U.S. Navy photo by Mass Communication Specialist Seaman Apprentice Kaitlyn Ratliff)

 |Date Taken: